aigerabae/pku_variants/docker_installation.md

 nextflow run crukci-bioinformatics/ampliconseq -r 1.0 -config input/config.txt -with-docker -resume
 ```
 Probably because I changed the input files it doesn't let me just resume where it stopped, so it started over not using cache from previous files.
 Let's see if it works!

+After it gave results it flagged a lto of variants with StrandOddsRatio.
+Variants flagged with high StrandOddsRatio (SOR) were manually reviewed.
+Given the nature of the targeted amplicon design, unidirectional coverage in specific regions necessitated the inclusion of these calls when Allele Fractions were consistent with germline expectations (~0.5 or 1.0) and supported by high-quality alignments.